subodhbhartismiley/chat_with_image/README.md

     "session_id": "ec3dfb42-7500-4385-9cd4-7500a6f37e93"
 }

-if first query no need to supply session_id query.
+if first query no need to supply session_id in request.